-PIPEDA does not apply to organizations that collect, use, or disclose personal information solely within a Canadian province that has enacted private sector privacy legislation which the federal government has deemed substantially similar to PIPEDA.
-To date, Alberta, British Columbia, and Quebec have enacted substantially similar privacy legislation and thus PIPEDA does not apply to organizations which collect, use, or disclose personal information solely within one of those provinces.
+PIPEDA does not apply to organisations that collect, use, or disclose personal information solely within a Canadian province that has enacted private sector privacy legislation which the federal government has deemed substantially similar to PIPEDA.
+To date, Alberta, British Columbia, and Quebec have enacted substantially similar privacy legislation and thus PIPEDA does not apply to organisations which collect, use, or disclose personal information solely within one of those provinces.
 However, PIPEDA applies to activities involving disclosure of personal information over provincial or international borders.

+It is generally considered that the GDPR and Member State Laws are relatively clear in terms of their scope of application over a specific given activity.
 It is often unclear whether PIPEDA or provincial privacy legislation, or both, apply to a given activity.
-Many organizations may be subject to provincial privacy legislation in respect of certain aspects of their operations, and to PIPEDA in respect of other aspects.
+Many organisations may be subject to provincial privacy legislation in respect of certain aspects of their operations, and to PIPEDA in respect of other aspects.